grifisaa/ScrumBoardBuilder/README.md

 # Scrum Board Builder

-A web/desktop application for creating, editing, managing, and sharing Scrum boards.
+A web/desktop application for creating, editing, managing, and sharing templated Scrum boards.

+Supports use cases and user stories.

 Uses Github api to sync with Github Projects.